 - If you are slightly chubby around the cheeks, ensure that the scarf is not put horizontally as it will give a rounded and unattractive look.

-Hijab styles for Round Face
+Hijab Styles for 5 Faces For Round Face

 - Try diamond style but try to narrow the scarf around the cheeks which will help the face look narrower and more balanced out.
 This look works beautifully if you wear glasses.